 • No artificial flavors or preservatives! • Made in Australia. • HACCP Certified. • Sprinkle or Rub on to meat or vegetable of your choice.
 Barbeque or Bake as desired. • Quality spices sourced from all over the world.

 Cajun Creole cuisine is influenced by people born to settlers in French colonial Louisiana, specifically in New Orleans.
 Creole foods are a combination of many different cultures, from French to Irish to West African.
-Creole seasoning primarily relies on herbs like oregano, bay leaf, basil, thyme, rosemary, parsley and paprika.
+Our Cajun Creole seasoning primarily relies on herbs like oregano, bay leaf, basil, thyme, rosemary, parsley and paprika.

 Taste the sunshine in the herb garden all year long with this classic combination of pepper, citrus and herbs.
 This blend hits all the high notes on your palate, making it an excellent all-purpose seasoning.
 Citrus has a great ability to enhance other flavours, and the pepper and herbs will complement almost any dish.
 Sprinkle Lemon Herb Pepper over fish, chicken, vegetables, pasta, or just about anything else.
 Perfect for those of you trying to reduce your salt intake, but who don’t want to sacrifice great flavour.